sriramrokkam/k8s-training/kubernetes/exercise_07_ingress.md

 If there are any issues, check with your trainer.

 ## Step 1 - init: prepare pods and services
-For this exercise you can either re-use already existing deployments, pods and services or create them from scratch.
+For this exercise we start over again and do not build upon the deployments, services or pvc created before.
 Please continue to use an nginx webserver as backend application.
 For the sake of resource consumption, please use `replica: 1` for new resources.

 When you create a new deployment you could also try to add an [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).
 The init container should write a string like the hostname or "hello world" to an `index.html` file on an `emptyDir` volume.
 Use this volume in the nginx container as well to get a customized `index.html` page.